csmutz/apache_tls_rtt/README.md

 Target release version unknown.

+## Testing
+Limited testing revealed very accurate results, this appears to function as expected.

 ## Demonstration
 A patch that can be applied to existing distribution packages is provided.
 Note that OpenSSL > 3.2 is needed for proper operation.